apizzuto/apizzuto/README.md

 ### Hello! 👋

-I am a physics PhD candidate at the University of Wisconsin-Madison working on building robust data and statistical inference pipelines for the [IceCube Neutrino Observatory](https://icecube.wisc.edu/).
+I am a physics PhD candidate at the University of Wisconsin-Madison working on building robust statistical inference pipelines for the [IceCube Neutrino Observatory](https://icecube.wisc.edu/).
 I'm passionate about open software and the intersections of big data and particle astrophysics.

 <!--
 **apizzuto/apizzuto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.